 Finishing Method #3: Danish Oil, Lacquer

 Oil finishes like Danish oil or boiled linseed oil frequently intensify the beauty in certain woods yet offer very little protection from scratches, drink rings, and other hazards around the house.
 Fortunately, you can apply any good, hard finish on top of these oils once they’re dry—getting the best of both worlds, beauty and protection.
 That’s certainly the case with ribbon stripe sapele, too.
 You can see how intense the contrast gets with this recipe.
 It’s simple to pull it off.
 Prepare your wood surface as you normally would by sanding to 220 grit or so, then apply the Danish oil just as it says to do on the can.
-Wipe it onto the surface liberally, wait 30 minutes then wipe off the oil.
-Unfortunately sapele is a wood that will soak it up unevenly and send little dots and eyes of oil rising back to the wood’s surface.
-So you’ll need to keep your eye on the oiled wood for a couple of hours and wipe off the dots of oil.
-Once the oil dries, apply a couple of coats of sanding sealer to get to a glassy smooth surface, then spray 2 or 3 coats of lacquer.
+Wipe it onto the surface, wait 30 minutes then wipe off the oil.
+Unfortunately sapele is a wood that will soak it up unevenly and send little dots and eyes of oil rising back to the wood’s surface if you apply it too heavy.
+But it’s not a deal-breaker.
+You’ll just need to keep your eye on it for a couple of hours and wipe off the dots of oil before they have a chance to dry.
+Once the oil dries, usually after 8 hours, apply a couple of coats of sanding sealer, level them with fine grit sand paper or finishing pads to get to a smooth surface, then spray 2 or 3 coats of lacquer.
 The results are stunning.